yayanrw/wilujeng-next-v2/.trae/documents/redis_caching_plan.md

 1. Call the updated APIs and measure response times.
 The first call should take normal time, while subsequent calls within the TTL should return in < 50ms.
 2. Verify that updating settings immediately reflects on the next `GET /api/settings` call (cache invalidation works).
 3. Monitor Redis memory usage to ensure keys are expiring correctly.
+4. Verify that hitting `/setup` or `/api/setup-admin` after setup is complete correctly returns cached 400/redirect responses without querying the database for `COUNT(*)`.